BDC Hamburger Icon

 3. Medical billers fill out two medical claim forms — CMS-1500 and UB-04 — for insurers.

-Medical billers get anywhere from hundreds to thousands of bills daily, depending on the size of their organization, and they have little time to review the accuracy of their reports.
-If a claim ultimately gets denied or suspended due to an error, the medical billers must repeat the entire process, creating cash flow problems and increasing the company’s time and labor overhead costs.
+Depending on the size of their organization, medical billers receive hundreds to thousands of bills daily, and they have little time to review the accuracy of their reports.
+If a claim is ultimately denied or suspended due to an error, the medical billers must repeat the entire process, creating cash flow problems and increasing the company’s time and labor overhead costs.

-Claim scrubbers are usually a part of a third-party medical billing service.
-It’s their job to audit the medical bills to ensure accuracy.
-Scrubbers are employed across healthcare facilities, including hospitals, dentists, doctor’s offices and outpatient centers.
-Some scrubbers check that form fields are filled in, while others conduct a more meticulous audit for accuracy.
+Claim scrubbers are usually part of a third-party medical billing service.
+It’s their job to audit medical bills to ensure accuracy.
+Scrubbers are used in most healthcare facilities, including hospitals, dentists, doctor’s offices and outpatient centers.
+Some scrubbers ensure forms are filled in correctly, while others conduct a more meticulous audit for accuracy.

 Manual vs. automated claim scrubbers